 Megan Frances is interested in symbolically portraying humanity’s imprint on the natural world.
-The paintings in her current body of work, Landscape Revisited, are neither traditional nor abstracted landscapes.
+The paintings in her current body of work, Lost Landscapes, are neither traditional nor abstracted landscapes.
 While their subjects are primarily abstract, the paintings also incorporate thematic representational elements.
 Stylized leaves, plant forms and allusions to landscape reference nature and the environment.
 Compositional interventions, the works are painted on found textile which Frances uses as a ground instead of canvas.
 As if in dialogue, her hard edge painted elements contrast and interact with the botanical motifs present in the background.
 Many of the paintings feature sub-tropical flowers and foliage, referring to the artist’s formative years when she lived in the Bahamas.
-As such, Landscape Revisited connotes lost pristine landscapes with profound personal significance to the artist.
+As such, Lost Landscapes connotes pristine landscapes from the past with profound personal significance to the artist.

 Composition and integrity of line are paramount concerns in her work.
 Frances renders her imagery mostly freehand with graphite pencil and paintbrush.
 Forgoing symmetry, she seeks to create a sense of balance with a degree of unpredictability.
 Once she constructs a motif, she gradually deconstructs it until it becomes almost unrecognizable.
 The artist employs a nuanced two-dimensional effect, building on multiple intersecting layers.

 Surrealism, hard edge painting and geometric abstraction inform her approach.
 Born in Canada, Frances attended art school in Canada and France.